samvel-melikyan/Data-Parser/README.md

 - Scrapes multiple pages from the Letterboxd journal archive.
 - Extracts article details: title, date, text, category, and writer.
 - Saves the collected data to an Excel file (`articles.xlsx`).

+## Example Output

+The output Excel file (articles.xlsx) will contain the following columns:

+Title: The title of the article.
+Date: The publication date of the article (in YYYY-MM-DD format).
+Category: The category of the article (e.g., review, list).
+Writer: The name of the article's author.
+Text: A brief excerpt from the article.

 ## Requirements